Azure/batch-shipyard/docs/68-batch-shipyard-federation.md

 * A maximum of 14625 actions can be actively queued per unique job id.
 Actions already processed by the federation proxy do not count towards this limit.
-This limit only applies to federations that allow non-unique job ids for job submissions (i.e., `fed jobs add`).
+This limit only applies to federations that allow non-unique job ids for job submissions.
-* Low priority/dedicated compute node constraints are best-effort.
+* Low priority/dedicated compute node constraints are best-effort if scheduled to autoscale-enabled pools that have a mixture of dedicated and low priority nodes.
 If a task group is scheduled to a pool with dedicated-only nodes due to a specified constraint, but the pool later resizes with low priority nodes, portions of the task group may get scheduled to these nodes.
 * Constraints restricting low priority or dedicated execution may be subject to the autoscale formula supplied.
 It is assumed that an autoscale formula will scale up/down both low priority and dedicated nodes.